 Responding to Emergencies

-2. Notify the UC Travel Assist Provider United Health Care Global (UCHG) and UC Merced Risk Services and your department of your location and status.
+- Notify the UC Travel Assist Provider Chubb-AXA Global Travel Assistance and UC Merced Risk Services and your department of your location and status.

-The Travel Insurance provider and UC Merced Risk Services will coordinate details and action, including notifying the State Department or local authorities regarding a safety emergency.
+The Travel Assistance provider and UC Merced Risk Services will coordinate details and action, including notifying the State Department or local authorities regarding a safety emergency.

 Guidelines for Contact with Parents and Family Members